enlupi/FCC-Validation/README.md

 ### [Cleanup](https://gitlab.cern.ch/key4hep/k4-validation/-/blob/add_comparison/.gitlab-ci.yml?ref_type=heads#L262-275)

-A final cleanup is done to remove the *key4hep-reco-validation* cloned in  the *setup* stage and the metadata file with the key4hep release info created in the *make_web* step. <br>
+A final cleanup is done to remove the *key4hep-reco-validation* cloned in  the *setup* stage and the *txt* file containing information on the valid versions to test created in the *setup* and *execute_script* stages. <br>
 Note that all the other files produced by the pipeline will not be deleted until the *setup* stage in the next pipeline execution, so that they can be further inspected in case of issues.

 <br>